 The last food we will look at is the superworm.
 Although called king worms, superworms are actually zophobas morio beetles during their larval stage.
 As such, they are also referred to as Zophobas.

 Another name for these insects is morio worms.
-They are particularly popular food for geckos because they are easy to digest, and are high in calcium.
+Superworms, or Tenebrio molitor, are good eaters for young geckos, providing much-needed fat and protein.
 Many people doing leopard gecko breeding have also taken to breeding their own feeder colony.
 Unlike waxworms and crickets, superworms don’t smell bad.

 However, they can bite geckos if the gecko doesn’t feed on them.
 They also don’t gut load well.